Attention, not scale, drives human-AI alignment in multimodal language prediction: Results

-To compare CLIP's visual attention matrices to human attention data from eye tracking, we analyzed the attention matrices for each of the frames from the video clips used in our experiment.
-These matrices represent pixel importance in predictability scores for the model and the fixation duration for humans.
+To compare each model's attention matrices to human attention data from eye tracking, we analysed the attention matrices for each of the frames from the video clips used in our experiment.
+In order to isolate purely visual attention, we also recorded eye-tracking of 200 participants who had to estimate predictability from the visual input alone (rather than the video-speech input).
+In both cases, matrices represent pixel importance in predictability scores for the model and the fixation duration for humans.
 We averaged these matrices over 400ms segments, considering the natural latency in saccades (250–400ms),\cite{bergen_experimental_2007, fischer_express_1993} the relevance of this time frame for predictive language processing studies using EEG,\cite{dimigen_auditory_2022, kutas_thirty_2011} and the average word length in English being around 400ms.\cite{marslen-wilson_linguistic_1973} Unlike the widespread distribution of visual transformer attention, human attention tends to be more focused.
 We therefore adapted our analysis by thresholding the model's attention and applying Gaussian smoothing to both sets of data, choosing parameters to highlight differences between actual human attention and a random distribution.
 We then created probability distributions from these heatmaps and quantified alignment using Spearman correlation.
 A human ceiling correlation value for each of the 15 heatmaps per video clip was determined by correlating each participant's probability distribution with the $N-1$ (199) other probability distributions for this heatmap and taking the average of these correlations for each of the 15 segments per video clip.
-We find that averaging across all video clips, model attention approaches 40\% of the human ceiling - see Figure 4(a).